No. 87 Squadron IAF

-No. 87 Squadron of Indian Air Force is located at Panagarh Air Force Station and is assigned to Eastern Air Command.
+No. 87 Squadron of Indian Air Force nicknamed as Raiding Raptors is located at Panagarh Air Force Station and is assigned to Eastern Air Command.
 The tactical-aircraft squadron is used for special forces and also for Indian Army's new XVII Mountain Strike Corps located at Panagarh.

 History

-Initially, two C-130Js from No. 77 Squadron, Hindon AFS operated from Panagarh since its inauguration in May 2016, till the new Super Hercules arrived next year.
+Initially, two C-130Js from No. 77 Squadron, Hindon AFS operated from Panagarh since its inauguration in May 2016, until the new Super Hercules arrived next year.
 The first two C-130J Super Hercules landed in July 2017.
 A month later in August 2017, remaining four aircraft arrived at the base with IAF commissioning the air base as Air Force Station Arjan Singh.